Brett-Tanner/Journal/May_23.md

 - Children

-  - [] First time reg needs to be based on the first seasonal (needs_hat) boolean
-    - [] Repeater discount should also use this boolean rather than looking for previous events
-  - [] Find child didn't add to leroy???? (think this was fixed by adding default values but check)
-  - [] Merge children is broken, screenshot on my air
+  - [x] Merge children is broken, child has no parent??
+    - Was using the SS child to get the list of kids to merge from, but they'll not be associated to a parent by definition
+    - Instead used a parent param in the initial search by SSID to set the parent instance variable and get the list of mergeable kids from that
-  - [] Import the regular schedules on prod
+  - [x] Import the regular schedules on prod
-    - [] Test on staging/dev
+    - [x] Test on staging/dev
+    - [x] Fix some of the very weird logic I had in the upload method
+  - [x] Link to the morning slot for both special days from event sheet, it has all the info

 - Events

-  - [] Copy-regs fails because no en_days method on regular schedule
+  - [x] Copy-regs fails because no en_days method on regular schedule
+    - The method is there, but some kids don't have a regular schedule
+    - Added logic to return a blank hash if no regular schedule, meaning no registrations will be skipped due to being regular days

 - Localisation

-  - [] Authentication pages
+  - [x] Authentication pages
-  - [] User profile
+  - [x] User profile
-  - [] Child/User forms
+  - [x] Child/User forms
+  - [x] SM sheets/lists
+  - [x] SM invoice stuff
-  - [] Change my pass translation is missing
+  - [x] Change my pass translation is missing
-  - [] Adjustments in invoice need translations
+  - [x] Generic adjustments in invoice need English removed
+  - [x] Merge child translations
+  - [] Toast translations

+- Invoices

+  - [x] First time reg needs to be based on the first seasonal (needs_hat) boolean
+    - [x] Repeater discount should also use this boolean rather than looking for previous events

 - Performance